-As announced at the business meeting in St. Louis, Missouri, on February 23, 2019, here are the recipients of the awards given by the Music Library Association.
+As announced at the business meeting in Norfolk, Virginia, on February 29, 2020, here are the recipients of the awards given by the Music Library Association.

 MLA Diversity Scholarship

-The recipient of the MLA Diversity Scholarship is Ellen Ogihara.
+The recipient of the MLA Diversity Scholarship is Hang Nguyen.

 Kevin Freeman Travel Grant